mattermost/mattermost-handbook-1/source/people/hiring.md

 - Interviewer B: Capabilities (feature design, prioritization), Leadership Principles (Be and Owner, Customer Obsession)
 - Interviewer C: Capabilities (leadership, documentation, product marketing support), Leadership Principles, (Self-Awareness, Earn Trust)

-The interview plan should be posted in Lever by the recruiter at the start of the interview with `@mentions` to each interviewer so they know which area to cover.
+The interview plan should be posted in our ATS by the recruiting team at the start of the interview with `@mentions` to each interviewer so they know which area to cover.

 ## Capabilities